Self-portrait (2007) with 1948 Linhof Super Technika

 must have been called something like Caribbean Sun-Glow Coral Mistfire.

 And below is my first picture with this camera.
-The small dark object
+That's my 7-year-old brother, in his bed in a hotel room in Lucerne,

 Switzerland.